 They need to look at their feet to make sure they are under their desk so they don’t get in trouble for almost tripping someone between the desk aisles.
 They need to make sure they are sitting upright in their chair and that their back is touching the chair’s backrest.

 They need to hold the paper and the pencil like they were taught.
 They need to align the paper and the words and then think about how hard to press on the paper, how to make the lines for individual letters, and how to string together letters to make words.

 What a workout it is just to get settled in and started on a writing task!
 By now they might have lost several minutes of the writing time and they still don’t know what they are even writing about!

 Both of these situations happen on an every day basis.

 For the child with proprioception difficulties, the ability to be aware of their body in space and plan out motor actions is very much a struggle.
 These kids might appear fidgety, unsure, overwhelmed, clumsy, awkward, uncoordinated, or lazy.

 Body awareness is related to visual spatial relations.

-How to use proprioception activities to help with body awareness
+In this blog post, we are specifically discussing how to use proprioception activities to help with body awareness.